webauthn client capabilitiesWebAuthn Know-How

 5. Availability of WebAuthn Client Capabilities#

 As the WebAuthn Level 3 standard is still in draft status, the adoption of the new client capabilities is not yet widespread.
 Different browsers have been gradually implementing these features, but support varies.
-Currently, only Safari 17.4+ has announced support for WebAuthn client capabilities.
+Currently, only Safari 17.4+ and Chrome 131 (behind flag) has support for WebAuthn client capabilities.
 Below is an overview of the availability across major browsers:

 BrowserVersion Supporting Client CapabilitiesNotes